-AT provides subject matter expertise to AC on resource consent applications that are considered of on Auckland's transport network.
+AT provides subject matter expertise to AC on resource consent applications that are considered of relevance to or have a potential effect on Auckland's transport network.
 Over the 2022/23 financial year, AT received 1,068 requests from AC for analysis.
-This year, AT was involved in 61 fast-track consent applications that utilised the COVID-19 Recovery (Fast Track Consenting) Act.
+This year, AT was involved in 61 fast-track consent applications that utilised the Covid-19 Recovery (Fast Track Consenting) Act.

 There are currently 12 active plan changes across Auckland that have implications for our transport system.

-This includes several significant greenfield proposals including Beachlands South (with associated work supporting Auckland Council on PC78 regarding the Transport Qualifying Matter additional to this) as well as smaller scale brownfield developments
+This includes several significant greenfield proposals including Beachlands South (with associated work supporting Auckland Council on PC78 regarding the Transport Qualifying Matter additional to this) as well as smaller scale brownfield developments.